RIMS-Code/rims-code.github.io/docs/schemes_static/submit_scheme.md

 To submit a new scheme,
 you can use the input mask that can be found [here](https://rims-code.github.io/rimsdb_scheme_submission){target="_blank"}.
+The input mask is fairly self-explanatory.
+If you would like some help,
-The following is a step-by-step guide on how to fill in the input mask.
+below is a step-by-step guide on how to fill in the input mask.

-### Filling in the various sections

 !!! tip